Horse Passports

 A horse passport is a small booklet that has important details about your horse, including:

-• Make sure horses with certain medicines don’t enter the human food chain
+• To make sure horses with certain medicines don't enter the human food chain.

-• Prevent the sale of stolen horses by proving their identity
+• To prevent the sale of stolen horses by proving their identity.

 • You cannot move your horse